quarter2-one/merj/README.md

 // o.prop === 88
 ```

-Can copy a simple object.
+Can copy a simple object to named property.

 ```
 var o = {};